Takashiidobe/notes/src/books/game-programming-patterns/component.md

 We pay the cost of a virtual function call for our `update()` functions, but instead, we can swap out the `InputComponent` at will:

-Let\'s say we wanted an AI to control Bjorn, like on a Demo screen:
+Let's say we wanted an AI to control Bjorn, like on a Demo screen:

 ```cpp
 class DemoInputComponent: public InputComponent {